Vaiy108/DrQ_chatbot/README.md

 title: Dr_Q_Bot-medical chatbot

 short_description: text-based medical chatbot
-Welcome to Streamlit!
-Edit /src/streamlit_app.py to customize this app to your heart's desire. :heart:

-A text based medical chatbot powered by ReMeDi and GPT-4.
+A text based medical chatbot powered by ReMeDi dataset and GPT-4.

 Developed by Vasan Iyer and Eric J Giacomucci for research and educational use.
 This chatbot uses real medical dialogue datasets ReMeDi dataset and GPT-4 for answering health-related queries.